cdf-rtg/badusb-zerosgd/README.md

 ### Script Generator
-Script generate folder contains a BadUSB_script.py pyhton module to allow users to choose different methods of extraction to acquire the 'mimikatz_output.txt'
+Script generate folder contains a BadUSB_script.py pyhton module to allow users to choose different methods of extraction to acquire the 'mimikatz_output.txt' which will create a custom mimi.ps1 file base on what user have inputed.
 ![image](https://github.com/cdf-rtg/badusb-zerosgd/assets/118789580/621a872b-2d88-4c50-9c7f-400ff4575781)

+after executing the generator script, script_template.ps1 and BadUSB_script.py will be deleted and a mimi.ps1 will be created in secret folder.

+do note you need your own server to use the following methods (HTTP, FTP, SCP).

 ## Additional sub topics
 - BadUSB attack with mimikatz using powershell script